 Temple lies 12 km south of historic town Gorkha and located on a prominent ridge at the elevation of 1302 m. above sea level at Manakamana Village.
 From Temple can overlook the river valleys of Trisuli in the south and Marsyangdi to the west.
 The unique location of the place is dramatized during winter when the ridge appears as an island above the sea of morning mist.

-Manakamana Devi is believed to be the wish fulfilling goddess.
+Manakamana Devi is believed to be the wish-fulfilling goddess.
 Thousands of devotees visit Manakamana temple every year in search of solace and peace.
-The devotees lay their wearied heads on the feet of loving mother to fulfill their wish.
+The devotees lay their wearied heads on the feet of a loving mother to fulfill their wish.
 After lunch at Manakamana bazaar trails goes to Bakyaswori Mahadeva temple situated 2 km. north from Manakamana.
 The temple is situated at the elevation of 1450m above sea level.
 People believe that Sati’s tongue was fallen here at Bakyaswori Mahadeva shrine.
 For the reason that Mahasati's tongue was fallen the shrine has spiritual power to provide speech to speechless.
 According to the priest of the temple, many dumb children have gained speech after worshiping the shrine.
 Trek continues to the top a hill to Siddha Lakhan Cave via a fine walking trail through beautiful green lush forest.
-From the top can see magnificent view of Manaslu Himalayan ranges.
-The trek includes walking on the Razor Edge at the top of the Hill at 1700 elevation for 1.30 hours to Tinmane Bhanjyang for tea break.
+From the top can see a magnificent view of Manaslu Himalayan ranges.
+The trek includes walking on the Razor Edge at the top of the Hill at 1700 elevation for 1.30 hours to Tinmane Bhanjyang for the tea break.
 After tea trek to Pipalchap village located at Ghairung VDC for overnight stay.
-This village does not have lodge facility but trekkers can stay in local’s family house, families willing to prepared Dal Bhat (Nepali food) and provide cozy shelter for trekkers have to be self sufficient camps.
+This village does not have lodge facility but trekkers can stay in local’s family house, families willing to prepared Dal Bhat (Nepali food) and provide cozy shelter for trekkers have to be self-sufficient camps.

-The most important attraction of the village is an archaeological temple named Himalaya Devi which is visited by thousand of devotees from different parts of western Hilly region of Nepal.
+The most important attraction of the village is an archaeological temple named Himalaya Devi which is visited by thousands of devotees from different parts of western Hilly region of Nepal.
 The temple bears a big bell dating 1949 BS (1886 AD).
 It has been urgent to safeguard the 120 years old antique bell.
 Concerned authorities should preserve the archaeological temple before it will be too late.

 Day 04: Trek to Gorkha Bazaar via Bungkot, Kaule Bhangar (First Martyr Lakhan Thapa Village).
 (900m).5 hours trek